Death Magnetic

 Death Magnetic is the ninth studio album by American heavy metal band Metallica, released on September 12, 2008, through Warner Bros.
 Records in the United States and Vertigo Records elsewhere.
 The album was produced by Rick Rubin, marking the band's first album since ...And Justice For All (1988) not to be produced by longtime collaborator Bob Rock, and with James Hetfield and Lars Ulrich as co-producers.
 It is also the first Metallica album to feature bassist Robert Trujillo, and the second album where all the band's members shared writing credits.

 Metallica began writing music for a new album in 2006, later recording the album at different studios across Los Angeles County, California, from March 2007 to May 2008.
 Musically, Death Magnetic is a radical departure from Metallica's previous album, St. Anger (2003), and is considered a return to the band's thrash metal roots, with more complex compositions, standard guitar tuning on most songs and long guitar solos from Kirk Hammett and James Hetfield.
-It also includes the band's first instrumental piece, "Suicide & Redemption", since "To Live Is to Die" from ...And Justice for All (1988).
+It also includes the band's first fully instrumental piece, "Suicide & Redemption", since "Orion" from Master of Puppets (1986).

 Death Magnetic made Metallica the first band to achieve five consecutive number-one studio albums on the U.S. Billboard 200.
 The album received positive reviews from critics, who considered it a return to form for Metallica.
 However, the album's production was criticized as overcompressed and cited as a product of the loudness war.
 The album and its songs were nominated for six Grammy Awards (five in 2009 and one in 2010) and won three, including Best Metal Performance for "My Apocalypse".
 In support of the album, Metallica embarked on the World Magnetic Tour from October 2008 to November 2010.
 Four unreleased tracks from the album's recording sessions were later released as the Beyond Magnetic EP in December 2011.